Shares Held at Open: 13,631,579

 Cornerstone ALA investor Merchant Funds Management has an impressive track record in biotech investing.

-Licensed technology from top research institutions:
+Licensed technology from top research institutions

 The two primary technologies that ALA has licensed both come from top cancer research institutions, the Imperial College in London and MD Anderson Cancer Center.

-What do we expect the company to deliver in 2022?
+What do we expect ALA to deliver?

-Key Objective #1: Prepare for Phase-1 clinical trial for treatment #1
+Objective #1: Prepare for Phase-1 clinical trial for treatment #1

 Preclinical studies have been completed for ALA’s first treatment (CAR19-iNKT) and we expect ALA to spend the next 12-18 months preparing for a Phase I clinical trial.